 Now we set up DNS Failover.
 IMPORTANT NOTE: The System Monitoring and DNS Failover options configured in this portion of the tutorial are examples only.
 Each configuration will differ based on monitoring requirements.
 Select the DNS Menu, select “Managed DNS”

 Under the “SM / FO” column next to the A record, click “off” to edit the configuration.

-Provide a “System Description” – this will be included in the notification you receive so you know which system the notification is for.
+A. Provide a System Description – this will be included in the notification you receive so you know which system the notification is for.

-Select your contact list to be notified of IP statuses or changes – We select the one we created.
-The default notification is to the “Account Owner” which is the email address on file for the account (you can view this under the Config – Users menu).
+B. Select your contact list to be notified of IP statuses or changes – We select the one we created.
+The default notification is to the Account Owner which is the email address on file for the account (you can view this under the Config – Users menu).

-8.Select a Sensitivity Level – The “sensitivity” option in DNS Failover allow you to specify different numbers of checks the monitoring locations will make against the IP.
-High Sensitivity means less checks, three checks are made in immediate succession of one another to confirm the status of the server.
+D.Select a Sensitivity Level – The sensitivity option in DNS Failover allow you to specify different numbers of checks the monitoring locations will make against the IP.
+High Sensitivity means fewer checks, three checks are made in immediate succession of one another to confirm the status of the server.
 Medium Sensitivity (which is the default) performs six immediate checks.
 Low Sensitivity performs nine immediate checks.
 The lower the sensitivity level, the more confirmations the monitoring servers will make.

-Configure a port and protocol to monitor based on what criteria you want to confirm is reachable on your server.
+E. Configure a port and protocol to monitor based on what criteria you want to confirm is reachable on your server.
 In the example here we are configuring the primary IP address of 18.104.22.168 to be monitored on HTTP port 80 and failing over to the IP address 22.214.171.124 if the primary is not available.

-Enter the fully qualified domain name of the system you are monitoring.
-This is the full host name of the monitored system.
+F.Enter the fully qualified domain name of the system you are monitoring.
+This is the full hostname of the monitored system.